skeeto/skeeto.github.com/_posts/2022-02-18-The-wild-west-of-Windows-command-line-parsing.markdown

 I also peeked at some language runtimes to see how others handle it.
 Just as expected, Mingw-w64 has the behavior of an old (pre-2008) Microsoft CRT.
-Also expected, CPython it implicitly does whatever the underlying C runtime does, so its exact command line behavior depends on which version of Visual Studio was used to build the Python binary.
+Also expected, CPython implicitly does whatever the underlying C runtime does, so its exact command line behavior depends on which version of Visual Studio was used to build the Python binary.
 [Both OpenJDK][jdk] and Rust (LLVM) [pragmatically call CommandLineToArgvW][rust].
 Go (gc)